 Yes, a glass of wine a day does have its benefits, but excessive drinking is the worst thing you can do to your immune system.

 According to research published in the journal Alcohol Research, excessive drinking can impair the immune system by inhibiting the function of white blood cells, which then places one at high risk for infection.

 So, if you drink alcohol, try to limit your intake to no more than 2 drinks per day if you’re a man, and no more than 1 drink per day if you’re a woman.

 A smile a day really does keep the doctor away.

-According to a study published in the Brain, Behavior, and Immunity journal, a negative attitude can not only affect your immune system, but it can also increase inflammation.
+According to a study published in the Brain, Behavior, and Immunity journal, a negative attitude can not only affect your immune system but can also increase inflammation.

-Additionally, a study from the Loma Linda University School of Medicine suggested that having a positive attitude, as well as regularly laughing, can help to boost immune function.
+Additionally, a study from the Loma Linda University School of Medicine suggested that having a positive attitude, as well as regular laughter, can help to boost immune function.

 Try to spend every day of the next week telling yourself what you’re thankful for.
 Additionally, you can also spend more time with your friends or watch more of your favorite comedies.

 10. You love antibiotics

 According to the World Health Organisation, the overuse of antibiotics is one of the biggest threats to global health and security.
 This is because their overuse can make you resistant to these drugs over time, and this then increases your risk for serious infections.